ANQIFENG/RATNUS/README.md

 ### Inputs
 #### T1w-Dual Input Version:
-Trained with MPRAGE and FGATIR, suitable for testing with either one or two modalities.
+Trained with MPRAGE and FGATIR, allowing testing with either or both modalities.

-If your MPRAGE and FGATIR have not undergone the following processing steps, we recommend using [sMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#multimodal-mri-calculation) to get processed MPRAGE and FGATIR.
+To ensure optimal results, your MPRAGE and FGATIR data should undergo the following preprocessing steps.
+If not, we recommend using [multi-TI-image-calc-pipeline](https://github.com/ANQIFENG/multi-TI-image-calc-pipeline) for processed images.

 <div style="text-align: center;">
   <table>